j-d-b/tas-server/README.md

 ## Project Organization
 All JavaScript is located in `src/`

-`src/index.js` is the entry point to run the application/start the server.
+`src/index.js` is the entry point to run the application.
+It will start the server express server and expose the GraphQL endpoint.
 This is run by `yarn start`.

 ### src/data/
 * Contains Sequelize models and model definitions for interacting with the database.